 Be a Police Intern

-We are no longer accepting applications for the fall 2018 semester.
+We are no longer accepting applications for the spring 2018 semester.
 The deadline has passed.

-We are now accepting applications for the spring 2019 semester.
+We are now accepting applications for the summer 2019 semester.

 Internships are open to currently enrolled undergraduate and graduate students.
 Selected students will be on a rotation, partnering with police officers, detectives, crime scene investigators, sheriff's deputies, and core civilian staff in the performance of their daily duties and assignments.
 Interns will have an opportunity to do real police work with the best equipment and technology the field has to offer in a major metropolitan environment.